dsp-uga/andromeda/README.md

 ## Issues

 You might encounter different issues when running this classifier on local machine and Google Cloud Platform for the first time.
-See the following list of issues and solutions or More other issues are documented in the issues Tab: [ISSUES](https://github.com/dsp-uga/team-andromeda-p1/issues)
+See the following list of issues and solutions or more other issues are documented in the [ISSUES](https://github.com/dsp-uga/team-andromeda-p1/issues) tab:

 **Local Machine (Windows)**